Pickens County DUI Lawyer – Pickens County DUI Attorney

 Our Pickens County Georgia DUI Attorneys know that DUI charges can put your job, marriage, education, and freedom in jeopardy.
 Crafting a strong DUI Defense requires an aggressive attorney to handle every facet of your case.

-If you have been arrested for DUI in Georgia, you have only ten days to protect your driver's license by requesting an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Georgia, you have only thirty days to protect your driver's license by requesting an Administrative License Suspension (ALS) Hearing or choosing to install an ignition interlock device on your vehicle.
 The State's fee to file this hearing request is $150.
-If the hearing is not requested, or not done so within the ten-day timeframe, your license will be suspended.
+If the hearing or device is not requested, or not done so within the thirty-day timeframe, your license will be suspended.
 If you refused the testing of your blood, breath, or urine, your license would be suspended for twelve months, with no chance of a permit to drive.

 Do I Have to Hire a DUI Attorney in Pickens County GA?
 Why Can't I Just Defend Myself?